j-c-m/ubnt-letsencrypt/README.md

 ## Changelog

+    20210621 - Default to Let's Encrypt CA
+             - Add -f to force renew
     20200419 - Use SIGTERM for GUI service stop 20200109 - Use systemctl on 2.0 to start GUI service 20191022 - Prevent sudo error